dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 that every computation will take at least a certain amount of time no matter what computer architecture is used.
 However, since computers get faster all the time, he remarked that finding such a function will be
-difficult: \"A potential big problem remains: \[\...\] The world lacks a cryptanalytically stable problem.\"
+difficult: "A potential big problem remains: \[\...\] The world lacks a cryptanalytically stable problem."

 The lack of a stable benchmark function leads to a multitude of
-problems: older \"coins\" created by users would have a different costliness than newer ones since computers get faster as technology progresses.
+problems: older "coins" created by users would have a different costliness than newer ones since computers get faster as technology progresses.
 Thus, two different coins - or strings of bit gold, as Szabo called them - would not have the same value.
 If Moore\'s Law is any